 Want to know what you can do to help animals at our Coon Rapids shelter?
-Here are our entry level and advanced roles!
-Below the role listings is a link to our online application for our Coon Rapids shelter.
+Here are our entry level and advanced roles and a link to our online application!

-Animal Bather: Volunteers help groom and bathe animals available for adoption (primarily dogs) to help keep them healthy and in good appearance for potential adopters.
-This is an add-on role for current volunteers on an as needed basis.
+Animal Bather: Volunteers bathe and groom animals available for adoption (primarily dogs) to help keep them healthy and in good appearance for potential adopters.
+Volunteers are called upon when the need arises.

 Rabbit Pawfiler: Volunteers evaluate the personalities of rabbits waiting for adoption based on their behavior and interactions with their environment and the volunteer.
 This information helps potential customers make informed decisions when adopting a rabbit.
 No prior rabbit experience necessary.
-This is an add-on role for current volunteers looking for ways to be more involved.
+Training provided.

 Community Cats: Volunteers transport and release sterilized, free-roaming cats to further control the outdoor cat population.
 Volunteers opt in to receive messages when cats are ready for transport and choose the individual cases they transport.